stephenlprice/tableau-webhooks/README.md

 The `libs` folder contains reusable functionality such as sending requests to Tableau's REST API in `tableau_rest.py`, generation of JWTs in `connected_apps.py` as well as defining a Session class in `session.py` used to establish REST API sessions.

 The `utils` folder contains supporting functionality such as environment validation, exceptions and logging.
 The `logs` folder stores logging messages in `webhooks.log`.
 Production environments will log messages with a level of `INFO` and above while development environments will log everything starting from `DEBUG` and above.
-This behavior is controlled by the `FLASK_ENV` environment variable (*for more information see [Flask's documentation](https://flask.palletsprojects.com/en/2.2.x/config/)*)
+This behavior is controlled by the `FLASK_ENV` environment variable.

+(*For more information on `FLASK_ENV` see [Flask's documentation](https://flask.palletsprojects.com/en/2.2.x/config/).
+For more information on logging see the [documentation for the logging library](https://docs.python.org/3/library/logging.html)*)

 </br>